 - Verify their identity. - Obtain (via the applicant) an enhanced Disclosure and Barring Service (DBS) certificate, including barred list information for those who will be engaging in regulated activity (see definition below).
-We will not keep a copy of this for longer than 6 months. - Obtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available. - Verify their mental and physical fitness to carry out their work responsibilities. - Verify their right to work in the UK.
-We will keep a copy of this verification for the duration of the member of staff's employment and for 2 years afterwards where available. - Verify their professional qualifications, as appropriate. - Ensure they are not subject to a prohibition order if they are employed to be a teacher.
+We will not keep a copy of this for longer than 6 months. - Dobtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available. - Verify their mental and physical fitness to carry out their work responsibilities. - Verify their right to work in the UK.
+We will keep a copy of this verification for the duration of the member of staff's employment and for 2 years afterwards where available. - Verify their professional qualifications, as appropriate.

-- Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK, including (where relevant) any teacher sanctions or restrictions imposed by a European Economic Area professional regulating authority, and criminal records checks or their equivalent.
-A letter confirming that they have not imposed and sanctions or restrictions, and/or are aware of any reason why that person may be unsuitable to teach. - Check that candidates taking up a management position are not subject to a prohibition from management (section 128) direction made by the secretary of state.
+- Ensure they are not subject to a prohibition order if they are employed to be a teacher. - Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK, including (where relevant) any teacher sanctions or restrictions imposed by a European Economic Area professional regulating authority, and criminal records checks or their equivalent.
+A letter confirming that they have not imposed and sanctions or restrictions, and/or are aware of any reason why that person may be unsuitable to teach. - Check that candidates taking up a management position are not subject to a prohibition from management (section 128) direction made by the secretary of state. - All shortlisted candidates will be informed that the school may carry out online checks as part of the due diligence process.